 The Nikkei and Hang Seng are up this morning, as the number of new Coronavirus cases seems to be abating.
 Shenzhen and Shanghai are still down – 0.6 and 0.3% respectively.

-Traders will be glued to the news overnight as China’s central bank mulls its new interest rate after Australia delivers January’s employment figures.
+Traders will be glued to the news overnight as China’s central bank mulls its new The cost of accessing money not owned. rate after Australia delivers January’s employment figures.